Vijayrajgs/Sensitive-Data-Extractor-using-LLM/README.md

 # Flask Web Application with MongoDB in Docker

-This project provides a Flask-based web application that connects to a MongoDB database running inside a Docker container.
-The web application allows users to upload files, extract sensitive data, and view the extracted information in the web interface.
-It also includes functionalities for viewing previous scans and deleting entries from the database.
+This project provides a Flask-based web application that allows users to upload files, extract sensitive data, and view the extracted information in the web interface.
+It also includes functionalities for viewing previous scans and deleting entries from the database which is a MongoDB database running inside a Docker container.
+The app allows users to upload text files, extract sensitive information (PII, PHI, PCI) using Google's Gemini Generative AI model via LangChain, and store the results in a MongoDB database.
+Users can view, manage, and delete previously uploaded scans through a simple web interface.
+The app uses Docker Compose for easy deployment and management of the MongoDB container.
+The primary functionalities include file uploads, AI-driven data extraction, and scan history management with delete function.

 ## Project Setup